m3verma/m3verma.github.io/Machine_Learning/Coursera_AndrewNG_Course/Neural_Network.md

 > z<sup>(2)</sup><sub>2</sub><br>
 > z<sup>(2)</sup><sub>3</sub><br>

-So in terms for vectors our equations will noe be converted into :
+So in terms for vectors our equations will now be converted into :
 > z<sup>(2)</sup> = θ<sup>(1)</sup>X<br>
 > $a^{(2)} = g(z^{(2)})$<br>